-As the county seat for St Louis County, the City is a prominent hub for regional commerce.
-The 2013 population of 15,884 represents a 23.9 percent increase since 2000.
-In 2013, estimated median household income was \$90,056, a 28.7 percent increase since 2000.
-Median housing values in 2013 were estimated at \$584,146, a 32.8 percent increase since 2000.
-According to 2013 estimates the population is predominately white (74.8 percent) followed by Asians (10.6 percent), African Americans (9.1 percent), and people who identify as Hispanic (2.5 percent)47.
-It is among the wealthier communities both in the county and the region.
+Louis County, the City is a prominent hub for regional commerce.
+The 2013 population of 15,884 represents a 23.9 percent 2013, estimated median household income was \$90,056, a 28.7 percent increase since 2000.
+Median housing values in \$584,146, a 32.8 percent increase since 2000.
+According to 2013 estimates the population is predominately white (74.8 ans (10.6 percent), African Americans (9.1 percent), and people who identify as Hispanic (2.5 percent).
+It is among the oth in the county and the region.

-The Clayton economy is strong, with a large daytime population (46,000), suggesting that the City is a prominent destination for commerce.
-The City contains 7 million square feet of office space, most of which is class A, and has a 90% occupancy rate.
-There is an additional 1 million square feet of retail in 5 neighborhood districts.
-With three prominent universities (Washington University, Fontbonne University, and Concordia Seminary), the City provides ample opportunity for advanced workforce training.
+strong, with a large daytime population (46,000), suggesting that the City is a prominent destination for commerce.
+The quare feet of office space, most of which is class A, and has a 90% occupancy rate.
+There is an additional 1 million square rhood districts.
+With three prominent universities (Washington University, Fontbonne University, and Concordia Seminary), opportunity for advanced workforce training.
 Additionally, major employers include Brown Shoe, Enterprise Rent-a-Car headquarters, and Centene Corporation.
-The St Louis County government offices round out the robust economy additionally attracting prominent law offices that support these institutional functions48.
+The St Louis County government offices round out the robust economy additionally attracting prominent law offices that support these institutional functions.

 The City uses their Downtown plan as a framing document for economic development rather than focusing on a specific economic development plan.
 Thus, economic development is couched in a broader planning strategy that incorporates less tangible aspects of place e.g. a recent proposal to widen sidewalks is about more than community livability.
-Wider sidewalks will provide more al fresco dining opportunities for restaurants making the area more attractive for that kind of development.
+Wider sidewalks will provide more all fresco dining opportunities for restaurants making the area more attractive for that kind of development.
 Economic development goals are woven in with broader planning goals and initiatives.

-Primary tools used to support development include sales tax reimbursement and abatement for any existing blighted areas, e.g. chapter 100, Chapter 353, support for parking operations through their employee parking incentive program49, and special taxing districts that include transit oriented development (TOD) and CID.
+Primary tools used to support development include sales tax reimbursement and abatement for any existing blighted areas, e.g. chapter 100, Chapter 353, support for parking operations through their employee parking incentive program, and special taxing districts that include transit oriented development (TOD) and CID.
 As a general practice, the city does not use TIF.
 The tool is too difficult to use due to a cumbersome review process.
 There is one approved district that was established in 2008 but the project never materialized as part of the fallout from the Great Recession.
 Thus, the city has three CIDs and one TOD district.
 They have a position on one CID board, the 'Centene' CID as the expenditures for that CID have broader impacts on the city as a whole.
 The Ladue Marketplace CID is a county implemented CID.
 When approving sales tax reimbursements and tax abatement for Chapter 100 and 353 districts, they carefully evaluate each project on respective merits, often holding one-on-one meetings with both the developer and the affected taxing districts.
 The City employs an extensive but-for analysis, carefully analyzes the developer's books to ensure that all taxing districts are treated equally, (e.g. impacts on schools, crime, and density are carefully evaluated).
 More generally, Clayton is a point-of-sale community but does not seek to attract retail for the sake of sales tax receipts.
 The City seeks to attract businesses that support broader quality-of-life factors.